Lead Guitar Lick Creativity Lesson - Super Octave Slides

 Want to see how it's done?

-Watch this video where I teach you super slides in detail:
+Watch this video where I teach you the lead guitar lick creativity technique of super slides in detail:

-Super slides are just one of many high-impact lead guitar techniques that can add fire to your guitar playing.
+Super slides are just one of many high-impact lead guitar lick creativity techniques that can add fire to your playing.

 Here are a few more: